| The following history of IMTA was presented by Dr Marty Wiskoff at the 50th - jubilee - conference

 nonparticipating organizations would be dropped, unless there were extenuating circumstances.
 This is an

+excellent idea, and host countries have been providing summaries of this information in the minutes.
 Finally, I would suggest that a list of major recent decisions made by the Steering Committee

 either be documented on the website or be made available by the host nation to Steering Committee attendees